-\As deemed necessary and approved by the Water Resource Management Department

-413.05.
-Applicability.
-The buffer requirements shall apply to all perennial and intermittent streams defined in Section 413.02.
-Buffer widths for streams are measured horizontally on a line perpendicular to the surface water, landward from the top of the bank on each side of the stream.
+As deemed necessary and approved by the Water Resource Management Department landward from the top of the bank on each side of the stream.
 The top of bank is the landward edge of the stream channel during high water or bank full conditions at the point where the water leaves the stream channel and begins to overflow onto the floodplain.